-Levofloxacin is a broad-spectrum, third-generation fluoroquinolone antibiotic, used to treat bacterial infections.
+Levofloxacin is a broad-spectrum, third-generation fluoroquinolone antibiotic used to treat bacterial infections.
 Levofloxacin is a safe and effective medicine on the World Health Organization's essential medicines list.
 It was patented in 1987 and subsequently received FDA-approval in 1996 for medical use in the United States.

 Levofloxacin is FDA-approved for the treatment of nosocomial pneumonia, community-acquired pneumonia, acute bacterial rhinosinusitis, acute bacterial exacerbation of chronic bronchitis, prostatitis, acute pyelonephritis, urinary tract infection (uncomplicated or complicated), skin or skin structure infections, prophylaxis and treatment of plague due to Yersinia pestis, and to reduce the incidence of disease progression of inhalational anthrax.
-Due to increased risk of severe side effects (e.g., tendinitis and tendon rupture, peripheral neuropathy, and CNS effects), levofloxacin is used only in patients with acute exacerbation of chronic bronchitis, acute bacterial sinusitis, and uncomplicated urinary tract infections, who do not have alternative treatment options.
+Due to an increased risk of severe side effects (e.g., tendinitis and tendon rupture, peripheral neuropathy, and CNS effects), levofloxacin is used only in patients with acute exacerbation of chronic bronchitis, acute bacterial sinusitis, and uncomplicated urinary tract infections, who do not have alternative treatment options.
 Ophthalmic levofloxacin also has a use in the treatment of bacterial conjunctivitis.
 To decrease the development of drug-resistant bacteria, the FDA has recommended using levofloxacin only for strongly suspected bacterial infections.
 Also, levofloxacin should not be used empirically in patients at risk of multidrug-resistant Escherichia coli.

 Levofloxacin is a bactericidal antibiotic of the fluoroquinolone drug class that directly inhibits bacterial DNA synthesis.
 Levofloxacin promotes the breakage of DNA strands by inhibiting DNA-gyrase in susceptible organisms, which in turn inhibits the relaxation of supercoiled DNA.
 Of the fluoroquinolone class, levofloxacin has the most enhanced activity against gram-positive penicillin-sensitive and resistant organisms notably, Streptococcus pneumoniae), and reduced action against gram-negative bacilli notably, Pseudomonas aeruginosa compared to ciprofloxacin.
 Levofloxacin has effectiveness against other common respiratory organisms; notably, Haemophilus influenzae, Moraxella catarrhalis, Legionella spp, Mycoplasma spp, and Chlamydia pneumoniae.
 Levofloxacin also has a higher in-vitro activity against Mycobacterium tuberculosis and is preferred over the other fluoroquinolones as second-line antitubercular therapy.
 There is a growing concern of drug resistance to fluoroquinolones worldwide, which can occur through chromosome-encoded or plasmid-mediated mechanisms.
 Levofloxacin is rapidly absorbed and widely distributed in the body.
 The bioavailability of levofloxacin is 99%; therefore, the intravenous and oral preparations of levofloxacin are usable interchangeably.
 Levofloxacin clearance is primarily via the renal route (87%).

 Levofloxacin is available both for oral tablets and solution, and intravenous administration.
-Levofloxacin is not available for administration through intramuscular, intrathecal, or subcutaneous route.
+Levofloxacin is not available for administration through intramuscular, intrathecal, or subcutaneous routes.
 The available oral dosage strengths for levofloxacin are 250 mg, 500 mg, and 750 mg.

 Oral dosing with tablets can be without regard to meals.
 However, the oral solution should be taken 1 hour before or 2 hours after meals.
 Patients should avoid using antacids, or levofloxacin should be administered two hours before or two hours after taking antacids containing magnesium or aluminum.
 It is essential to maintain proper hydration to prevent crystalluria.